timheilman/scorebridge-webapp/README.md

 ## Linting

-Quick notes on linting: `n`pm run tidy` will keep prettier and eslint both running as separate systems. eslint is improved with type-checking abilities for typescript.
+Quick notes on linting: `npm run tidy` will keep prettier and eslint both running as separate systems. eslint is improved with type-checking abilities for typescript.

 On that front, `@typescript-eslint/no-misused-promises` seems like it can